Miguel Cabrera Player Props: Tigers vs. Phillies

 Miguel Cabrera At The Plate

-- Cabrera has picked up a hit in 51.7% of his 29 games this season, with at least two hits in 10.3% of those games.
+- Cabrera has reached base via a hit in 15 games this season (of 30 played), and had multiple hits in three of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.